 Dr. Gottesdiener has been Chief Executive Officer and a member of the board of directors since October 2011.
-He joined Rhythm after 16 years at Merck Research Laboratories, or Merck.
+He joined the Predecessor Company after 16 years at Merck Research Laboratories, or Merck.
 Dr. Gottesdiener joined Merck early clinical development in 1995, helping to transition compounds from the bench to the bedside and through to proof of concept.
 He held positions of increasing responsibility, eventually leading Merck's early clinical development across all therapeutic areas from 2001 through early 2006.
 From 2006 to 2011, he was a leader of Merck's late clinical development organization, first overseeing the development of Merck's infectious diseases and vaccine products through pivotal trials, registration, and life cycle management, including GardasilTM (HPV Vaccine), RotateqTM (rotavirus vaccine), ZostavaxTM (zoster vaccine) and IsentressTM (HIV integrase inhibitor), among others.
 In 2008, Dr. Gottesdiener was appointed Late Stage Therapeutic Group Leader, and in that role led Merck's late-stage clinical development efforts (from Phase 2 thru patent expiry) across all therapeutic areas.
 After Merck's merger with Schering Plough in 2009, he continued as co-head of late development.
 Dr. Gottesdiener received his B.A. from Harvard College and his M.D. from the University of Pennsylvania.
 He completed his residency and fellowship at the Brigham and Women's Hospital-Beth Israel Medical Center-Dana Farber Cancer Institute Children's Hospital programs.
 After his fellowship, Dr. Gottesdiener did postdoctoral research in the laboratory of Dr. Jack Strominger at Dana Farber Cancer Institute working on the molecular immunology of the T-cell receptor.
-In 1986, he joined the faculty as an assistant Professor at Columbia University, started an independent research laboratory with NIH RO-1 funding, focusing on gene transcription, and was Associate Clinical Professor of Medicine at the time he left to join Merck in 1995.
-We believe that Dr. Gottesdiener's detailed knowledge of our company, his extensive experience in th founding employee and led the acquisition of four pipeline programs.
-Mr. Henderson founded sales and marketing at Vertex when the company launched its first product, broadened its product pipeline, signed corporate partnerships valued at \$1.2 billion, and raised \$715 million in financing.
-He founded business development at Microbia (now Ironwood Pharmaceuticals Inc.), which signed its first corporate partnerships and significantly expanded its pipeline during his tenure.
-In addition, Mr. Henderson held marketing management positions at Amgen and Merck.
-He holds an MBA from Dartmouth's Tuck School of Business and a B.A. from Amherst College.
+In 1986, he joined the faculty as an assistant professor at Columbia University, started an independent research laboratory with NIH RO-1 funding, focusing on gene transcription, and was Associate Clinical Professor of Medicine at the time he left to join Merck in 1995.
+Dr. Gottesdiener is also currently a director and the chief executive officer of th the consummation of this offering.
+We believe that Dr. Gottesdiener's detailed knowledge of our company, his extensive experience in the pharmaceutical industry as a senior executive, and his research work for both medical and academic institutions provide him with the qualifications to serve as director of our company.